 What is Clubhouse

 Clubhouse is an audio centric mobile device based app.
 Your experience is similar to being in a room with people who are very interested in the same topic, including people with deep experience in elements of the discussion.
 There’s no need to worry about your hair, no need to write anything.
 You can choose to talk or just listen.
 Identity is verified by your mobile number along with a bio.
 Links to your Twitter and/or Instagram are expected.
 You get to know people by hearing them talk spontaneously.
-Almost nothing is recorded.
+Used to be that almost nothing is recorded, now many rooms have “replays available” that you can easily save to listen to later.
+It works.
 I have enjoyed bringing on friends I already know in real life and have met many new people.

 If you read the origin article about Clubhouse in Wired, you’ll find one of the founders (Rohan Seth) has a child with a rare disease – one of the reasons why health care has been a core topic of discussion on Clubhouse from the beginning.

 Many articles have been written about Clubhouse.
 When Clubhouse was opened to Android on May 21, 2021, it made television news.
 In April 2021, Twitter had entered discussions to purchase Clubhouse at a $4 billion valuation.
 (The talks ended with no acquisition).
 Although Clubhouse is a phenomenon, not everyone has heard about it.